 - You sustain a brain injury and other bodily injury in a motorcycle accident while on your way back from the Red Rock Canyon National Conservation Area;

-- A passenger in your car gets a spinal injury when a motorist rear-ends you in traffic on I-215;
+- A passenger in your car gets a spinal injury when a motorist rear-ends you in traffic on the I-215;

 - Your spouse is hit by a bus while crossing the Las Vegas Strip;

 - Your daughter is involved in a bicycle accident on her way home from school;

-- A car accident while another parent is driving your son home from soccer practice results in your son’s wrongful death;
+- A car accident while another parent is driving your son home from soccer practice, and it results in your son’s wrongful death;

-- You are hurt in an accident with a truck when the truck runs a red light and hits your vehicle.
+- You are hurt in an accident with a truck when the truck runs a red light and hits your vehicle.1

-Med Pay covers all reasonable and necessary medical bills and/or funeral expenses arising from auto accident, up to the policy limits.
+Med Pay covers all reasonable and necessary medical bills and/or funeral expenses arising from auto accidents, up to the policy limits.

 Such expenses can include (but are not limited to):